Skip to Content

 However, a few Lisbon pizzerias stand above the rest and justify a special trip.
 These pizzerias rarely charge more than their pizza brethren and don’t require much advance planning.
 However, you may need to wait in line or make a reservation to score a table.

-When you’re deciding where to eat pizza in Lisbon, we recommend starting at the following four pizzerias:
+When you’re deciding where to eat pizza in Lisbon, we recommend starting at the following pizzerias:

-Sparsely decorated with an industrial vibe, Lupita is another Lisbon pizza shop with Brazillian owners who understand the importance of good dough.
-However, unlike Tozzi Forneria Moderna, this pizzeria eschews traditional Neapolitan traditions in favor of fusing elements from Portugal, Italy and the United States.
+Sparsely decorated with an industrial vibe, Lupita is a Lisbon pizza shop with Brazillian owners who understand the importance of good dough.
+However, unlike Tozzi Forneria Moderna (see below), this pizzeria eschews traditional Neapolitan traditions in favor of fusing elements from Portugal, Italy and the United States.

 Daryl immediately noticed the New York connection when he tasted lemon zest atop the crispy base of our pizza.
 Co-owner Duda Ferreira later validated his suspicion by sharing that he and Marcelo Parent had consulted with Anthony Falco, the pizza guru previously associated with hipster icon Roberta’s Pizza in Brooklyn.